Skip to main content

 Design For Explainability From Day One

-In regulated industries, decisions must be reconstructed and explained long after they’re made.
+In regulated industries, decisions must be reconstructed and explained long after they are made.

 Teams that scatter logic across multiple tools often discover too late that the evidence is fragmented, inconsistent, or hard to reconcile.

-Mark advocates for a single-platform approach where possible, with consistent data foundations, immutable audit trails, and a common reasoning layer.
+A single-platform approach, where possible, with consistent data foundations, immutable audit trails, and a common reasoning layer makes that reconstruction easier.

-That way, when a regulator asks “why,” you can show inputs, transformations, and outcomes in one coherent line of sight.
+When a regulator asks why, teams need to show inputs, transformations, and outcomes in one coherent line of sight.

 Guidance on explaining AI-assisted outcomes reinforces the need for accessible, human-centred explanations alongside technical logs.